yngvark/aws-console-signin-robot/README.md

 # aws-console-signin-robot
-A tool that logs in to a specified account number
+A tool that logs in to a specified account number in AWS Console

 ## Requirements